 “Our policies are different; I believe your pack is a bit too old fashion for the world of today.
 This isn’t the dark ages.
 We aren’t in constant territory wars anymore; enforcers weren’t to mate because they would too often leave widows and fatherless pups.
 Seems silly to keep up traditions that withhold happiness from all your pack members.”
 Elliot said.
 Leila glanced over at him.

-“You never smell of your female,” Leila said.
+“You never smell of your female,” Leila observed.
 She had never once caught the scent of another on him.
 Mated pairs often smelled of each other.
+It was one of the ways they showed their claims

 Even he gets to have a normal relationship, so how couldn’t he see how twisted her situation was?